Financial Aid Policies

 GO Terms

 GO Terms are academic programs of varying lengths offered in fall, spring, and summer in a variety of destinations and courses of study.
 APU GO Term programs vary each year.
+See program materials for exact dates and more information.

-• Charges: Per-unit tuition, program fee, services fee, and health fee(s) (varies for domestic/international).
+• Charges: Per-unit tuition, program fee, services fee, and health fee(s) (varies for domestic/international)

-• Financial Aid: Standard.
+• Financial Aid: Standard